pesos/pesos.github.io/_posts/2018-09-08-terminal-tips.md

 ### Create a typescript of terminal session
     script [dir/filename]
 On executing the command, every command typed after it is logged and added to a typescript with the name `filename` in the destination described by `dir`.
+When we `cat filename`, the logged commands are executed again.
+Example:

+    ~$ script script_file
+    Script started, file is script_file
+    ~$ echo "hi this is in the script" hi this is in the script
+    ~$echo "hello"
+    hello
+    ~$ exit
+    exit
+    Script done, file is script_file
+    ~$
+    ~$ cat script_file
+    Script started on 2019-09-14 08:34:06+05:30
+    ~$ echo "hi this is in the script" hi this is in the script
+    ~$ echo "hello"
+    hello
+    # exit
+    exit

+    Script done on 2019-09-14 08:35:51+05:30

+Here, when we run `cat script_file`, the commands logged under it are directly executed.

 ---